-San Jose State University Department of English and Comparative Literature Welcome to English 1A Fall 2016 "The real voyage of discovery consists not in seeking new landscapes, but having new eyes."
+San Jose State University Department of English and Comparative Literature Welcome to English 1A Spring 2018 "The real voyage of discovery consists not in seeking new landscapes, but having new eyes."
 Proust "Worse than being blind is having eyes, but being unable to see."
 Keller "You can't depend on your eyes when your imagination is out of focus."
 Twain "It has been said often that there are none so blind as those who will not see.
 There are people who go through life burdened by ignorance because they refuse to see.
 When they do not recognize the truth that they belong to their community and their community belongs to them...it is because they refuse to see."
-The last recorded words of Maya Angelou Instructor: Jeffrey Hallford Section 31: MW 9:00-10:15 BBC, 123 Section 33: MW 10:30-11:45 BBC, 123 section 46: MW 12-1:15 SH 413 Office Hours: 10:00-12:00, Thursdays or by appointment (FOB 108) Phone:Use my home phone for quicker response: (831) 335-5005; office: (408) 924-4435 E-mail: jeff.hallford@att.net; use this home e-mail for quicker response.
+The last recorded words of Maya Angelou Instructor: Jeffrey Hallford Section 13 (23421): MW 10:30-11:45 BBC,124 Section 22 (27059): MW 12:00-1:15 BBC,124 Office Hours: 9:15-10:15, MW or by appointment (FOB 108) Phone:Use my home phone for quicker response: (831) 335-5005; office: (408) 924-4435 E-mail: jeff.hallford@att.net; use this home e-mail for quicker response.
 ENGL 1A Course Description:

 English 1A is an introductory writing course that will help students understand the writing process and the goals, dynamics, and genres of written communication.
 Through interpretation and analysis of texts, students will develop clear thinking and effective writing that give form and coherence to complex ideas.
 Students will practice these skills by writing for various audiences and rhetorical situations.
-Prerequisites:
+Remediation Statement:If you are designated remedial in English, you must be enrolled in a writing course that will allow you to clear that remedial requirement within your first year of study.
+Being enrolled in either English 1A or English 1AF/S satisfies this requirement.
+Students taking English 1A clear remediation when they earn a passing grade in the course. [&]quot;Vision is the art of seeing things invisible."
+Swift Prerequisites: